laborin/picojsx/readme.md

 ### Focus Management

-PicoJSX tries its best to restore focus to an element (like an input) after its parent component re-renders.
+PicoJSX tries its best to restore focus to an element (like an input) after the component that contains it re-renders.
 For this to work reliably, **the element that needs to keep focus must have a unique `id` attribute.** It also tries to restore the text selection range in inputs.

 ```javascript
 class InputForm extends Component {